mitchcapper/KPEntryTemplates/README.md

 CHANGES
 -----
+- 7.01 Fixed bug causing crash if first field was not a textbox on a template
 - 7.0 Moved to git(hub), KP 2.3 support, High DPI support
 - 6.0 Bugfixes, listbox/combobox support, specify number of lines for inline boxes, KP 2.18 support